 10. Your rights and how to exercise them

 You have the following rights regarding personal data that Fortum processes about you.
-If you have any question about your rights or want to exercise them, please use the privacy request form or contact our local customer service.
 Some rights may not be applicable for example if the data cannot be connected to you.

 - Right to access personal data – You have the right to be informed about the processing that we do and to request a copy of your personal data.